Bed Bath & Beyond

 Move cursor over the icon to see details.

-BBBY is a member of Home Furnishing Stores Industry.
-Home Furnishing Stores is the third most oversold industry.
+BBBY is a member of Services Sector.
+Services is the second most overbought sector.
 Sector/industry rotation is considered a proven strategy to beat the market.
 Use the following links to find overbought/oversold technical indicators by Sector or by Industry.

 Long-term trend: [See BBBY long-term trend chart]

 A long-term downtrend had started on January 8, 2015 at 79.64 and reached 16.52 on May 9, 2018.
 BBBY lost 63.12 points, or 79.26%, in 173 weeks.
 The chart has formed a Falling Wedge chart pattern.
 The trend support level is at 33.20 and resistance is at 12.71.
 A Falling Wedge is a triangle formation with a noticeable slant to the downside.
 It represents the loss of a downside momentum on each successive low and has a bullish bias.
 The Falling wedge usually marks a reversal in a downtrend.
 In an uptrend a falling wedge is considered to be a continuation pattern.
 Use the following link to access a Falling Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Falling Wedge pattern in a long-term trend.